 All volunteers are subject to Medical Director and Clinic Manager approval.

-(1) Physicians, Registered Nurses, Nurse Practitioners, Physician Assistants, medical students (physician, nurse), CNAs, Medical Assistants, EMTs: e-mail your information and application to firstname.lastname@example.org.
-Diane is our Head Nurse and can also answer any questions you may have.
-She also does all of the scheduling for medical staff.
+(1) Physicians, Registered Nurses, Nurse Practitioners, Physician Assistants, medical students (physician, nurse), CNAs, Medical Assistants, EMTs: e-mail your information and application to email@example.com.
+Diane is our Head Nurse and can answer any questions you may have.
+She also does all of the medical staff scheduling.

-(2) Pharmacists, pharmacist technicians, pharmacy students: e-mail your applications and a copy of your license/certification to email@example.com .
+(2) Pharmacists, pharmacist technicians, pharmacy students: e-mail your applications and a copy of your license/certification to firstname.lastname@example.org .
 Christine is our Pharmacy Manager and can answer any questions.
-She also does all of the scheduling for the pharmacy.
+She also does all of the pharmacy scheduling.

-(3) Lab technicians and phlebotomists: e-mail your applications and a copy of your license/certification to firstname.lastname@example.org.
-Peg is our Lab Manager and can answer any question.
-She also does all of the scheduling for the lab.
+(3) Lab technicians and phlebotomists: e-mail your applications and a copy of your license/certification to email@example.com.
+Susan is our Lab Manager and can answer any question.
+She does lab scheduling.

-(4) All other volunteers including social workers, counselors and psychologists except data: please e-mail your application to Amy Davisson at email@example.com.
+(4) Social workers, counselors and psychologists please e-mail your application to Ann Heler at firstname.lastname@example.org.